MaxVargas/caret/content/index.md

 title: Welcome to Max^s spot on the internet!
 ---

-Feel free to click around --- my website presence is still under development but Quartz seems like a cool way to handle things.
+Feel free to click around --- my website presence is still under construction but Quartz seems like a cool way to handle things.

 A bit about me and this my plan for this place: I got a PhD in 2023 and decided to leave academics.
 I studied math and wanted to get more experience with software and computation.
 I also wanted more free time to invest in exploring and learning about whatever I want!
 As such, this site might end up becoming a log of whatever has been occupying my time recently.
 I'll add things to this site as they come along (and as I choose to add them) and try to keep this semi-regularly updated.
 No plans are super set in stone.